 Regardless if you choose to use ML in your mHealth apps, the key is to make sure you’re using it to make your product better, and not just to implement the latest, shiniest new fad.

 And that just about covers it.
-Obviously, there is so much more to building an app, let alone an mHealth app, than what we’ve written here.
+Obviously, there is so much more to developing an mhealth app than what we’ve written here.
 But you now have a strong foundation upon which you can build the best product you can.

 As long as you have a solid plan for positioning your app in the crowded marketplace, ensure you know your regulations backwards and forwards, and you’ve left room for continued innovation, you’ll be on your way to gaining traction and most importantly helping patients and clinicians improve their lives.